Frequently Asked Questions

 The Underground Flow Equalization System (UFES) project consists of:

 - An underground, concrete holding structure capable of temporarily storing up to 5.3 million gallons of wastewater.
 It is located in the east corner of the Event Center property.
-The facility is 200 feet by 150 feet, and 35 to 50 feet deep.
+The facility is approximately 200 feet by 150 feet, and 35 to 50 feet deep.
 Access hatches and manhole covers will be visible.

 - Above ground electrical building